netjeff/yt-transcript/README.md

 1. Select the `manifest.json` file.

 You'll have to load this as Temporary every time you start Firefox.
 Once I get this published to addons.mozilla.org, you will be able to get it there.

+## Todo

+- Publish to addons.mozilla.org
+- Try this with Chrome/chromium